As required by the OCS Lands Act, a Program to cover the years 2017-2022 has been developed and approved.

 The implementation of the 2017-2022 Program could have economic, social, or environmental impacts.
 To evaluate these potential impacts, BOEM prepared an environmental analysis following the process prescribed by the National Environmental Policy Act (NEPA).
-The Final Programmatic Environmental Impact Statement (EIS) was released on November 18, 2016 and included an analysis of the potential environmental impacts of the activities that could result from activities associated with the schedule of lease sales under the 2017-2022 Program (referred to as the Proposed Action in the Programmatic EIS).
+The Draft Programmatic Environmental Impact Statement: Volume I, Volume II (EIS) was released on March 18, 2016 and the Final Programmatic EIS was released on November 18, 2016.
+The Programmatic EIS included an analysis of the potential environmental impacts of the activities that could result from activities associated with the schedule of lease sales under the 2017-2022 Program (referred to as the Proposed Action in the Programmatic EIS).
 It also considered a reasonable range of alternatives and potential opportunities for mitigation, both of which could reduce or eliminate potential impacts from the Proposed Action.